 The Car Connection Nissan NV200 Overview

-The Nissan NV200 is a city-oriented commercial van available in both cargo and taxi-oriented passenger-hauling configurations.
+The Nissan NV200 is a small commercial van that is offered in cargo and taxi configurations.

-The NV200 is also sold as the Chevrolet City Express, but don't let that model's bowtie badge fool you; the design is 100 percent Nissan.
 The NV200 was introduced for the 2013 model year in the United States.
-A heavily-modified version of the NV200 has been designed specifically for use as a taxicab in New York City.
+A heavily modified version of the NV200 has been designed specifically for use as a taxicab in New York City.
 That taxi variant is now offered to buyers all across the country.

-For 2017, the NV200 sees some previously optional equipment made standard but is otherwise unchanged.
+For 2017, the NV200 saw some previously optional equipment made standard but was otherwise unchanged.

 MORE: Read our 2017 Nissan NV200 review